-seem to come out very well from last year, and on a rising income; so do also the Norwich Union and the Royal.
+On the fire business of last year the "Review," London, England, has the following: The North British and seem to come out very well from last year, and on a rising income; so do also the Norwich Union and the Royal.
 It is curious that both the Sun Fire and the Phoenix, which have such a big stake in London insurances, should be, in their percentage of loss, slightly above the offices we have mentioned, whilst the Westminster, whose name may be considered as a synonym for a tower of strength, and to which business gravitates and is not necessarily sought for, shows that the percentage of losses and expenses of 93.8.
-But the expenses of the Westminster, are about 10 per cent, higher than the expenses of the offices whose names we have given, which accounts for the difference.
+But the expenses of the Westminster, are about to per cent, higher than the expenses of the offices whose names we have given, which accounts for the difference.
 The County, as is always the case, is moderate both in losses and expenses, although it is the loss rate which kills, and not the expense rate, a fact which too many offices fail to understand.
 The increased its Liverpool & London & Globe premium income by £170,000, and yet came out with 83.5 per cent.; whilst the Law Fire and the Law Union and Crown give evidence of their legal prudence and come out uncommonly well.
-We cannot help thinking that, taking things all round, the reports for 1903 will be very much in favour of the fire insurance business, although a falling off in the life branch may be shown in too many cases.
+We cannot help thinking that, taking things all round, the reports for 1003 will be very much in favour of the fire insurance business, although a falling off in the life branch may be shown in too many cases.
 Meanwhile, the crush of life policyholders anxious to get loans on their surrender values increases.